Regional Angel Investors Support Program terms and conditions

 - Recipient means the legal entity specified in the Application to carry out the Project and includes, where relevant, its officers, employees, contractors and agents.

-- State means the State of Queensland as represented by the Department of Science, Information Technology and Innovation, and includes, where relevant, its officers, employees, contractors and agents.
+- State means the State of Queensland as represented by the Department of Innovation and Tourism Industry Development and includes, where relevant, its officers, employees, contractors and agents.

 - In these Terms and Conditions, except where the context otherwise requires:

 - a reference to a Party, includes the Party’s executors, administrators, successors, and substitutes;